PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-201-b-pass.md

 Pinkie Pie stands shocked as she see the fact that she won.
-"How am I cuter?"
+"How am I cuter!?"

+Fluttershy giggles and says softly, "I told you so!"

 The ponies that voted for her shouted out a few reasons.

-"You're hair is so fluffy."
+"Your smile is so infectious!"

-"You're smile is so infectious."
+"Your mane is so fluffy!"

-"You're colors are so pretty."
+"Your colors are so pretty!"

 The group began to leave as Pinkie turned to Fluttershy.

 Pinkie hugs Fluttershy.
-"I'm so surprised."
+"I'm so surprised!
+I totally thought you would win!"

 Fluttershy giggles and hugs back.
-"I'm not."

 After the hug is over, Fluttershy looks back at the group that had decided and makes a decision.
 "Pinkie, I need to go for now, I'll see you later?"

-Pinkie smiles, "Okay, Fluttershy, bye!"
+Pinkie smiles, "Okay, bye Fluttershy!"

+Fluttershy smiles back.
 "Bye, Pinkie the cute!"